corbindavenport/yosemite-chrome/README.md

 Yosemite
 ================
-This is a theme for Google Chrome to match the user interface/design of Mac OS X 10.10 'Yosemite'.
+Yosemite is a theme for Google Chrome to match the user interface/design of Mac OS X 10.10 'Yosemite'.
 It themes the browser to blend in with the rest of OS X 10.10.

-This theme is only tested on Mac, and may not work on Windows.
+This theme is designed for and looks best with Mac OS X 10.10, but also works on older OS X versions and Chrome for Windows/Linux.

 ![alt text](http://i.imgur.com/Q6uXvPA.png "Screenshot")

 ---------------------------------------------------------
+__New in Yosemite 1.1:__
+* Fixed blue window border on Windows

 __New in Yosemite 1.0:__
 * Initial Release